agbales/annotation-genius/readme.md

 ## Getting Started

-Add the style, js library, and jQuery to your project.
+Add the stylesheet, jQuery, and annotation-genius.js to your project:

 ```
 <link rel="stylesheet" href="ag-style.css">